vedantCE/HealthAI/README.md

 📥 3.
 Install Python Dependencies

-Make sure requirements.txt exists with if not requirement.txt avalaible in backend folder create it
+If requirements.txt is NOT available, create a new file named:

+requirements.txt
 fastapi
 uvicorn
 python-dotenv